Variome: Etymology

-The blend word 'variome' is from genetic variant (“a version of a gene that differs from other versions of the same gene which may or may not have an effect on human health”) and the suffix –ome (“the complete whole of a class of substances for a species or an individual”).
-‘Variomics’ (which appeared in the literature before ‘variome’) was first coined by Professor Richard ‘Dick’ Cotton in 2002 to describe (“The systematic study of the effect of genetic variation on human health”).
-‘Variome’ has since been most commonly used in reference to the ‘Human Variome Project’ founded four years in 2006 after ‘variomics’ was first coined.
+The blend word 'variome' is from genetic variant ("a version of a gene that differs from other versions of the same gene which may or may not have an effect on human health") and the suffix –ome ("the complete whole of a class of substances for a species or an individual").
+'Variomics' (which appeared in the literature before 'variome') was first coined by Professor Richard 'Dick' Cotton in 2002 to describe ("The systematic study of the effect of genetic variation on human health").
+'Variome' has since been most commonly used in reference to the 'Human Variome Project' founded four years in 2006 after 'variomics' was first coined.

 Projects

 There are a number of international project studying the human variome, including the International HapMap Project and the Human Variome Project (HVP).
 The HapMap Project aims to identify and catalog genetic similarities and differences among humans.
 The HVP aims to collect data on all human genetic variation.
 The Korean Genome Project, which aims to collect all the East Asian ethnic Korean genetic variations has produced KoVariome that contains currently over 1,000 Korean whole genome variation information.
+Turkish Genome Project has plans to analyze genomes of 100,000 people in Turkey.